Accident and Near Miss Reporting

 - Maintains team morale: Employees on light duty remain part of the team, reinforcing a culture of care, accountability, and support.

-Yaskawa America require all departments to make reasonable efforts to accommodate light duty whenever medically appropriate and safe.
+Yaskawa America requires all departments to make reasonable efforts to accommodate light duty whenever medically appropriate and safe.
 The EHS and HR teams will work closely with supervisors and healthcare providers to ensure appropriate placement and oversight of light duty assignments.

 Incident Investigation